illsk1lls/BAG/README.md

 # BAG - A command that uses its own wrapper to store/extract files.
 (Compression Enabled - GZip)

-<h2>*Warning* When you drop a file into the BAG, the original is deleted.. because that is the point, you are putting it in the BAG.
+<h2>*Warning* When you drop a file into the BAG, the original is -->DELETED<-- - because that is the point, you are putting it in the BAG.
 Do NOT use original copies!
 Make a copy of the file(s) and drop that in.
 I've done everything I can to make BAG as reliable as possible but if an error occurs the file is gone.
 Use caution. ;)</h2>

 Drag and drop items onto 'BAG.cmd' to place them inside the bag.
 Double click 'BAG.cmd' to empty the bag.